kaumanns/covidplotter/README.md

 The tool checks a local clone of the time series data for updates and generates new plots, if necessary.

 Scaling factors are defined per country in separate JSON configuration files.
-The currently provided scaling factors (population sizes and densities) are taken from English Wikipedia.
+The currently provided scaling factors are taken from English Wikipedia.

 ## Tested requirements